 It’s no secret that the role of content in higher education marketing is significant.
-Maintaining a healthy blog is an effective way to drive qualified traffic to your website, capture more inquiries or prospects, and ultimately convert more prospective students into applicants.
+Maintaining a regularly updated blog is an effective way to drive qualified traffic to your website, capture more inquiries or prospects, and ultimately convert more prospective students into applicants.

 When it comes to planning whole campaigns and individual blog topics, it can be helpful to gather some inspiration.
 To help you get started, here are: